 A meaningful work is to calculate the wake function of the undulator section.
-Since the wake function is only related to the structure, material and layout of devices, it is fixed no matter how the beam current changed.
-Thus the wake potential of the undulator section could always be calculated easily according to the beam current through convolution once the wake function is clear.
-We used three methods to calculate the wake function according to the wake potential measured in this experiment: deconvolution method, Fourier transform method and matrix method.
-The first method is only suitable for theoretical wake potential of Gaussian bunch due to its iteration calculation while the second method even cannot give a reasonable result.
-In order to avoid the iteration calculation resulting in mistakes, we changed the convolution to matrix multiplication: $CW_F=W_P$.
-C is a square matrix consists of 1D current profile matrices offset with each other and ``0'' for filling the blank, $W_F$ and $W_P$ are wake function and wake potential.
+Since the wake function is only related to the structure, material and layout of devices, it is fixed no matter how the current profile changed.
+The wake potential of the undulator section could always be calculated easily according to the current profile through convolution once the wake function is clear.
+We tried three methods to retrieve the wake function according to the wake potential measured in this experiment: deconvolution method, Fourier transform method and matrix method.
+The first method is only suitable for theoretical wake potential of a Gaussian bunch due to its iteration calculation, while the second method even cannot give a reasonable result.
+In order to avoid the iteration calculation resulting in mistakes, we changed the convolution to matrix multiplication: $CW_F=W_P$. $W_F$ and $W_P$ are wake function and wake potential.
+C is a square matrix consists of 1D current profile matrices offset with each other.
+In this matrix we add zeros for filling the blank.
 Thus we could obtain wake function through $W_F=C^{-1}W_P$.
-This method could give the wake function calculated by theoretical wake potential of both Gaussian bunch and real bunch, which showed perfect fit with initial theoretical wake function.
+This method could retrieve the resistive wall wake function calculated by theoretical wake potential of both the Gaussian bunch and the real bunch, which showed perfect fit with original theoretical wake function.
 Further more, the results showed perfect performance even if we added noise to the current profile.
 Unfortunately the results became terrible if we smoothed the current profile and the original wake function after adding noise, which actually happened in data process of the experiment.
-It is conceivable that the third method failed to give the correct wake function of the undulator section based on experimental results.
+It is predictable that the third method failed to give the correct wake function of the undulator section based on experimental results.
 Nevertheless, it is still a meaningful exploration.
 We hope that more accurate measurements could be achieved in our next experiment at the SXFEL user facility.
 By measuring with the same deflecting cavity, the noise could be significantly reduced and the matrix method might be successfully used to retrieve the wake function.